 As a Cardinals prospect in 1966, Dick Hughes appeared headed for the scrap heap.
 A year later, he was the leading winner for the World Series champions.

-Hughes’ emergence as a top starter for the 1967 Cardinals seemed about as likely as another Arkansas native, Dizzy Dean, making a comeback with them at age 57.
+Hughes’ emergence as a top starter for the 1967 Cardinals seemed about as likely as if another Arkansas native, Dizzy Dean, tried making a comeback with them at age 57.

 The 1966 season was Hughes’ ninth in the Cardinals’ system.
 A right-hander who threw hard but lacked command, he was 28 and going backwards.
 After starting the season at Class AAA, Hughes was demoted to Class AA in May.
 Two weeks later, needing roster room for more promising pitchers, St. Louis loaned him to the Toledo Mud Hens, top farm club of the Yankees.